Quantum observers can communicate across multiverse branches: Discussion

 \subsection{Implementation and complexity}

 One may consider what the difficulty is of actually implementing such an experiment.
-A simple qubit simulation of the protocol can likely already be done on today's quantum computers, given it only requires three qubits and a circuit depth of five standard gates, in its simplest form.
+A simple qubit simulation of the protocol can likely already be done on today's quantum computers, given it only requires five qubits and a shallow circuit consisting of a small number of standard gates.
 To become more realistic, the size of the message can be increased, requiring a more complex encoding unitary and uncomputation of the friend's memory.

 Another significant consideration for performing such a protocol is how different friend-0 and friend-1 become in their branches by the time Wigner needs to swap them.
 In the protocol presented, flipping between friend-0 and friend-1 is achieved simply by an X-gate.
 Imagine that friend-0 and friend-1 can be represented by bit-strings, and the bit-strings become more unique as friend-0 and friend-1 evolve in their respective branches.
 For example, the friends could both begin in the state $\ket{0111100001}$ before branching, and after branching are in the states $\ket{0101110101}$ and $\ket{1101100100}$.
 In this case, the partial branch-swap operation applied by Wigner to the friend would be $X_1 X_6 X_{10}$.
 The more distinct friend-0 and friend-1 become, the more complex the string of $X$ operations required by Wigner to flip between their states; loosely speaking, ``twins'' can communicate more easily across branches than ``cousins'' can, due to reduced complexity of the swapping operation for the former.
 This reinforces why it is vital that Wigner has detailed knowledge of the evolution of the friends in the branches, outside of the content of the message.